 Benefits of a Raised Dog Food Bowl

-Typically your dog's food and water dishes are placed on the floor.
-There may be benefits to your pet when their bowls are raised off the ground.
 Placing a dog bowl at an elevated height allows a more upright posture, beneficial for some dogs.
-When dog bowls are placed at a raised height this can provide less strain on your dog's joints, especially helpful for old arthritic dogs.
+When dog bowls are placed at a raised height this can provide less strain on your dog's joints, especially helpful for older or arthritic dogs.